alexyorke/Pedant/README.md

            ^
 ```

-**Pendant is in beta right now, so a ton of stuff is a bit broken.
+**Pedant is in beta right now, so a ton of stuff is a bit broken.
 These will get fixed as development continues.**

 Pedant finds small errors that spell checkers, grammar checkers, and style correctors usually miss.
 For example, if I start a quote "like this, then forget to end it--writing my readme in the meantime--pedant will let me know.